-Sand and Whooping Island creeks are classified as SFH and ORW waters in SC R. 61-69 (SCDHEC 2012).
+Russell Creek is classified as SFH and ORW in SC R. 61-69 as (SCDHEC 2012).

-As defined in SC R. 61-68 (SCDHEC 2023):
+As defined in SC R. 61-68 as (SCDHEC 2023):

 "Shellfish harvesting waters (SFH) are tidal saltwaters protected for shellfish harvesting and uses listed in Class SA and Class SB.
 Suitable for primary and secondary contact recreation, crabbing, and fishing.
 Also suitable for the survival and propagation of a balanced indigenous aquatic community of marine fauna and flora."